By-law: Unions

 In some countries, trade unions generally have constitutions, which govern activities of the international office of the union as well as how it interfaces with its locals.
 The locals themselves can set up their own by-laws to set out internal rules for how to conduct activities.

 In other countries, such as the United Kingdom, union by-laws are sometimes a subset of the union's constitution or implement the union's rules in more detail.

 Nonprofit organizations

 Nonprofit organizations in the United States applying for Federal Tax-Exemption Status are required to adopt bylaws for their organizations.
 Bylaws for nonprofit organizations by themselves are more of an internal organizing document than required by most states but are necessary for filing for nonprofit 501(c)(3) tax-exemption application using the Form 1023.

+Chartered corporations

+For corporations incorporated by royal charter in the UK, the charter and bylaws form the governance documents approved when then charter is granted.
+Changes to these bylaws require the approval of the Privy Council.

+Universities

+For British universities incorporated by royal charter the principal bylaws are normally termed statutes, a terminology deriving originally from the University of Cambridge.
+As for other chartered corporations, revision of these statutes requires the approval of the Privy Council.